 For many of us with chronic conditions, exercise is hard.
 And, for some people, exercise may induce headaches or migraine attacks.
 This website is a great resource for getting you moving in spite of migraine.

-When you need more help for constipation and migraine:
+When you need more help for migraine constipation

 If increased hydration, boosting fiber and probiotics along with regular exercise aren’t getting you the results you are looking for, it’s probably time to try some over-the-counter intervention.